-Described by Hubbard as a “super maker,” Loffe is “always in the engineering lab, thinking up all kinds of different things.”
-Loffe has always held an interest in recycling and reusing.
+Described by Hubbard as a “super maker,” Ioffe is “always in the engineering lab, thinking up all kinds of different things.”
+Ioffe has always held an interest in recycling and reusing.
 Throughout his four years of high school, his passion grew progressively, eventually leading to his final project, Rex.
 Rex is poised to become another milestone in the lab and inspire the incoming underclassmen with the same passion.

 Tell me about your project.